-For cases under DC 13.2.2, WADA, the International Olympic Committee, the International Paralympic Committee, and FINA shall also have the right to appeal to CAS with respect to the decision of the appellate body.
+For cases under DCArt.
+13.2.2, WADA, the International Olympic Committee, the International Paralympic Committee, and FINAWorld Aquatics shall also have the right to appeal to the CAS appeals division with respect to the decision of the national-level appellate body.